Category

 • Reusable workflows are pre-built processes that can be used in other workflows to eliminate repetitive steps.

 • Simply choose the desired reusable workflow from the dropdown menu.
-For more information, refer to this guide.
+For more information, learn more on How to Create and Use Reusable Workflow Blocks.

 This block ends the current workflow and hands over the conversation to the AI for further handling.

 • Select the AI Agent from the dropdown list, which is based on the corresponding workflow brand.
-The selected AI Agent will take over the conversation and you can control how the AI agent start responding by choosing one of the following options
+The selected AI Agent will take over the conversation and you can control how the AI agent starts responding by choosing one of the following options:

 • Respond to the last message: The AI immediately replies to the user’s most recent message after the transfer.